Chitwan, Koshi & Kathmandu

 The adjacent grasslands have their own distinctive avifauna such as Bengal Bush Lark, Paddyfield Pipit, Slender-billed Babbler, Indian Grassbird and White-tailed Stonechat.
 Red-naped Ibises feed on the marshy margins, where we also hope to find Himalayan Rubythroat, Spotted Bush Warbler, Chestnut-capped Babbler and Brown Crake.

-Chitwan's varied woodlands hold a plethora of exotic species and we won’t need to venture far from our lodge before encountering Oriental Pied Hornbill, Green and Chestnut-headed Bee-eaters, Himalayan Flameback, Common Iora and Chestnut-bellied and Velvet-fronted Nuthatches.
+Chitwan's varied woodlands hold a fantastic range of exotic species and we won’t need to venture far from our lodge before encountering Oriental Pied Hornbill, both Green and Chestnut-headed Bee-eaters, Himalayan Flameback, Common Iora and Chestnut-bellied and Velvet-fronted Nuthatches.

-A boat trip here will provide a lovely contrast to our forest birding.
-As we drift along, we hope to get 'up close and personal' with birds such as Little Cormorant, Lesser Adjutant, Asian Openbill, Red-wattled Lapwing, White-browed and Citrine Wagtails, and Rosy Pipit.
+A boat trip will provide a lovely contrast to our forest birding and as we drift along, we hope to get 'up close and personal' with birds such as Little Cormorant, Lesser Adjutant, Asian Openbill, Red-wattled Lapwing, White-browed and Citrine Wagtails and Rosy Pipit.
 We might also spot the rare and decidedly odd-looking, long-snouted, fish-eating Gharial lounging on the bank.

-Of Chitwan’s other and more numerous large animals, we are likely to see Wild Boar, Sambar, the lovely Spotted Deer, Hog Deer, Rhesus Macaque, Grey Langur and the aptly-named Marsh Mugger crocodile.
-Very much rarer, Tiger, Leopard, Sloth Bear and Gaur are also present at Chitwan, but our chances of actually seeing them here are, unfortunately, extremely slim!
-Three further nights at Jungle Villa Resort, Chitwan
+Of Chitwan’s other and more numerous large animals, we are likely to see Wild Boar, Sambar, the lovely Spotted Deer, Hog Deer, Rhesus Macaque, Grey Langur and the aptly named Marsh Mugger crocodile.
+Very much rarer, Tiger, Leopard, Sloth Bear and Gaur are also present at Chitwan but our chances of actually seeing them here are, unfortunately, extremely slim!
+Three further nights at Tigerland Safari Resort, Chitwan

 CHITWAN TO KOSHI

-Leaving the jungles of Chitwan behind today, we head east towards the Koshi River.
-It’s a full day’s drive along the east-west highway, which runs through the heart of Nepal’s Terai region.
-By making an early start however, there will be a little time for birding en route, with Indian Rollers and Ashy Woodswallows to watch out for as we sit back and enjoy the captivating images of everyday life in lowland Nepal.
+Leaving the jungles of Chitwan behind, we head east towards the Koshi River.
+It is a full day’s drive along the east-west highway, which runs through the heart of Nepal’s Terai region.
+By making an early start, we will be able to do a little birding en route with Indian Rollers and Ashy Woodswallows to watch out for as we sit back and enjoy the captivating images of everyday life in lowland Nepal.

 We will aim to arrive at our destination just as dusk settles over the great Koshi River.
-Our base for the next four nights will be a permanent tented facility nestled beneath shady trees in a remote corner of this internationally important RAMSAR site.
-Although it is situated well off the beaten track, we think you’ll be pleasantly surprised by the standard of accommodation available here, and Koshi Camp has been a firm favourite with everyone on past tours.
+Our base for the next four nights is a permanent tented facility nestled beneath shady trees in a remote corner of this internationally important RAMSAR site.
+Although it is situated well off the beaten track, we think you will be pleasantly surprised by the standard of accommodation available here, and Koshi Camp has been a firm favourite with everyone on past tours.
 Night at Koshi Camp

 Days 9 - 11